Sithuss/affable-bean/README.md

 ### _Do the instructions step-by-step_

-in mysql database drop datebase [your db] and createdatabase [yourdb].
+in mysql database drop datebase if exists [your db] and createdatabase [yourdb].

 In the project application properties, set spring.jpa.hibernate.ddl-auto=create AND run the app.